2018 Seminar on Strategy for Artist-Endowed Foundation Leaders

 Location: New York City, daily sessions hosted by the Dedalus Foundation, Helen Frankenthaler Foundation, Roy Lichtenstein Foundation, The Isamu Noguchi Foundation and Garden Museum, and Gordon Parks Foundation, and evening events hosted by the Athena Foundation/Mark Di Suvero Studio and Milton Resnick-Pat Passlof Foundation.

-Who Should Consider Applying to Participate in the Seminar:
+Who Applies to Participate in the Seminar:

 - Individuals who, within the past three years, have assumed leadership responsibilities for artist-endowed foundations—directors, officers, trustees, board members, senior staff;